prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Create a file with the path `openrtb_ext/imp_{bidder}.go` containing an exported (must start with an upper case letter) data structure named `ImpExt{Bidder}`.
 All required and optional bidder parameters from the JSON Schema should be represented as fields.

-For example, this is what the bidder parameter code looks like for the example we used in the previous section:
+For example, this is what the bidder parameter code looks like for the Foo example we used in the previous section:

 ```go
 package openrtb_ext